By: Justin Martinez (@JTheSportsDude)

 Phil Jackson clearly doesn’t know best.

-Dolan finally put an end to the madness on Wednesday, freeing his team from the terror that was Phil Jackson.
+Dolan finally put an end to the madness on Wednesday, freeing his team from the terror that was Jackson.

 It wasn’t just the bad trades.
 It wasn’t just the absurd contracts of injury-prone players either.
 It was a sense that Jackson never wanted to be there in the first place.